logo

 Explain Your Situation

 Most people understand that once your credit score takes a hit, it can take a while to turn it around.
 Perhaps you got into some credit card debt early in your life.
-Or maybe you just didn't realize the negative impact of late payments.
+Or maybe you just didn't realize the negative impact of late payments on things like student loans.
 Whatever the cause, it can help to acknowledge your bad credit and explain how you are improving it.

 Include a Cover Letter

 It's common knowledge that a cover letter can strengthen a job application.
 Well, the same is true when it comes to renting an apartment.
 A good rental application cover letter should include why you're looking for a new apartment and what makes you a good tenant; for example, a steady income and strong rental history.
+You are proving to the property owner that you are a responsible tenant that has the financial stability to make on time payments.
 When renting with bad credit, your cover letter is a great place to explain why your credit score is low and what you are doing to improve it.
 Before submitting your letter, be sure that it is well written and free of typos.

 Provide References and Proof of Income

 There's nothing like the reassurance of a reference from a previous landlord.
 If your former landlord can vouch that you are a good tenant with a history of paying your monthly rent on time, that could go a long way toward strengthening your rental application when renting with bad credit.
 A reference from a former or current employer and pay stubs from the past several months proving your payment history can also be helpful.
 Providing current proof of income and employment is a way to reassure property managers of your ability to pay despite a poor credit score.
+You could also show bank statements, and credit card balances as a proof of income.
 Consider asking your previous landlord and/or an employer to write a letter of recommendation that you can include with your rental application.

 Find a Co-Signer or a Guarantor